Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Breakfast.

-Today we have a hike to the Triund Plateau – trekking to an elevation of 2850 meters, which offers stunning views of the Kangra Valley below and three snow-capped peaks.
+Today we have a hike to the Triund Plateau – trekking to an altitude of 2,850 meters, with stunning views of the Kangra Valley below and three snow-capped peaks.
 The hike is long, up stone steps, but not very strenuous – it takes 3 to 4 hours up and about 3 hours down.
 We go necessarily in sneakers (or, if desired, in trekking boots).

 On the way we meet several cafes, there is a place to rest and drink tea.